smart-data-models/dataModel.Transportation/README.md

 The following entity types are available:
 - [AnonymousCommuterId](https://github.com/smart-data-models/dataModel.Transportation/blob/master/AnonymousCommuterId/README.md).
 Anonymized identifier for flow monitoring.
 Includes an origin and destiny property to map its path.

+- [AnprFlowObserved](https://github.com/smart-data-models/dataModel.Transportation/blob/master/AnprFlowObserved/README.md).
+The data model represents an observation linked to the passing of a vehicle at a certain location and at a given time.
+This Data Model is based on the [dataModel.Transportation/ItemFlowObserved], extended with ANPR specific properties and links to the observation images.

 - [BikeHireDockingStation](https://github.com/smart-data-models/dataModel.Transportation/blob/master/BikeHireDockingStation/README.md).
 Bike Hire Docking Station

 - [BikeLane](https://github.com/smart-data-models/dataModel.Transportation/blob/master/BikeLane/README.md).
 A generic bike lane schema